1912 World Series

 The 1912 World Series was the championship series in Major League Baseball for the 1912 season.
-The ninth edition of the World Series, it matched the American League champion Boston Red Sox and the National League champion New York Giants.
+The ninth edition of the World Series, it matched the American League (AL) champion Boston Red Sox and the National League (NL) champion New York Giants.
 The Red Sox won the Series four games to three (with one tie).

 This series, featuring close games and controversial decisions, was regarded as one of the most exciting World Series of its era.
 Nearly all of the games were close.
 Four games in this Series were decided by one run.
 A fifth ended in a tie.
 A sixth was decided by two runs.
 Game 7 was the only one with a margin greater than three runs.
 Two games, including the decisive Game 8, went to extra innings.
 In Games 1 and 3, the losing team had the tying and winning runs on base when the game ended.
 To date, this is the only World Series to end on a sacrifice fly.

 The series showcased star pitching from Giant Christy Mathewson and Red Sox fireballer Smoky Joe Wood.
 Wood won two of his three starts and pitched in relief in the final game.
 In the deciding game, Boston rallied for two runs in the tenth inning thanks to two costly Giants fielding misplays.